iannelsondev/umuc-cmis315/README.md

 Course work for UMUC CMIS315

+# DO NOT STEAL MY CODE!
+DO YOUR OWN WORK!

 ### Homework 1
 Write a program that inputs 5 numbers and output the average of the 5 numbers and their product; keep in mind that the result is a floating point number.